Definition & Types of Workplace Harassment

 shorter version of this video is available on YouTube.

 Workplace harassment occurs when a co-worker, manager or any other person at the workplace (e.g. a customer, contractor or volunteer) harasses, alarms or distresses another person with his or her behaviour.
-It may also pose a risk to the victim's safety and health.
+It can affect a person’s dignity or mental well-being and may also pose a risk to the victim's safety and health.

 What is considered workplace harassment exactly?